 Ryan Speedo Green

-Concert work in the 2016–2017 season includes Mr. Green’s debut with the LA Philharmonic singing Beethoven’s Ninth Symphony conducted by Gustavo Dudamel at the Hollywood Bowl, a return to Tanglewood for Walton’s Belshazzar’s Feast with Bramwell Tovey conducting the Boston Symphony Orchestra, his debut with the Brevard Music Festival singing Verdi’s Requiem, and Basilio in Il Barbiere di Siviglia with the Santa Cruz Symphony, conducted by music director Daniel Stewart..
-Recital engagements include his debut at the Ravinia Festival and a recital and residency at the Torggler Summer Vocal Institute at Christopher Newport University in his native Virginia.
+Concert work in the 2016 – 2017 season included Mr. Green’s debut with the LA Philharmonic singing Beethoven’s Ninth Symphony conducted by Gustavo Dudamel at the Hollywood Bowl, a return to Tanglewood for Walton’s Belshazzar’s Feast with Bramwell Tovey conducting the Boston Symphony Orchestra, his debut with the Brevard Music Festival singing Verdi’s Requiem, and Basilio in Il Barbiere di Siviglia with the Santa Cruz Symphony, conducted by music director Daniel Stewart.
+Recital engagements included his debut at the Ravinia Festival and a recital and residency at the Torggler Summer Vocal Institute at Christopher Newport University in his native Virginia.

 In the fall of 2016, Little, Brown published Sing for Your Life, by New York Times journalist Daniel Bergner.
 The book tells the story of Mr. Green’s personal and artistic journey: from a trailer park in southeastern Virginia and from time spent in Virginia’s juvenile facility of last resort to the Met stage.
 The New York Times Book Review called the book “one of the most inspiring stories I’ve come across in a long time,” and the Washington Post called it a “vital, compelling, and highly recommended book.”
 Sing for your Life has been honored with a number of recognitions including the New York Times bestseller and editor’s choice, a Washington Post Notable Book, and a Publishers Weekly Book of the Year.

-Mr. Green made his Met stage debut as a Lindemann Young Artist, singing the Mandarin in Turandot, with additional appearances including Rambo in the premier of The Death of Klinghoffer conducted by David Robertson, the Second Knight in a new production of Parsifal, the Bonze in Madama Butterfly, and the Jailer in Tosca.
+Mr. Green made his Met stage debut as a Lindemann Young Artist, singing the Mandarin in Turandot, with additional appearances including Rambo in the premier of The Death of Klinghoffer conducted by David Robertson, the Second Knight in a new production of Parsifal which was broadcast as part of the Met’s Live in HD program, the Bonze in Madama Butterfly, and the Jailer in Tosca.
 Additional operatic engagements include Ferrando in Il Trovatore with Opera de Lille’s traveling production, Third King in Die Liebe der Danae with the Salzburg Festival, and Commendatore in Don Giovanni at The Juilliard School.

 Orchestral appearances include Strauss’s Daphne with the Cleveland Orchestra conducted by music director Franz Welser-Möst, his debut with the Boston Symphony Orchestra as Second Soldier in Salome under the baton of Andris Nelsons, a debut with the Philadelphia Orchestra singing Beethoven’s Ninth Symphony, the bass solo in Verdi’s Requiem with Hartford Chorale, Mozart’s Coronation Mass with the Virginia Symphony, and Beethoven’s Ninth Symphony with the Florida Symphony and Norwalk Symphony Orchestras.
 Mr. Green was also a featured soloist in a celebration of song honoring Carlisle Floyd’s 85th Birthday with the Florida State University Department of Music, conducted by the composer.